Lucifer-0217/Lucifer-0217/README.md

 # 💫 About Me:
 ### Hey there!
 I’m *Amit Kasbe*
-I’m a cybersecurity professional, tech innovator, and creator with a passion for storytelling and digital security.
-Whether it’s building tools for ethical hacking, crafting engaging comics through my company *Astra Comics*, or mentoring aspiring tech enthusiasts, I thrive on bringing impactful ideas to life.
+I’m a tech innovator, cybersecurity professional, and creator specializing in **Quantum Mechanics AI, Ethical Hacking, Web Development, and AI-driven systems**.
+I thrive on building futuristic technologies while crafting immersive digital experiences.

+From designing **AI-powered criminal analysis systems** to developing **telecom security tools**, creating **manga and animation platforms**, and mentoring aspiring tech enthusiasts, I aim to merge **innovation, security, and creativity**.

-I believe in pushing the boundaries of technology while ensuring a secure and creative environment for everyone. 🚀
+I believe in **pushing the boundaries of technology** while ensuring a **secure and inspiring environment** for everyone. 🚀

 ---